simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 ```

 ### site_infrastructure
 In this section, you tell the framework about how to access the LC hosts.
-If any of your LC hosts have multiple network interfaces,
+If any of your LC hosts have **multiple network interfaces**,
 please use the IP address that corresponds to the interface that can access all the other LC hosts in your network.

 For each LC host, you need to make an entry that consists of its fqdn and IPv4 address.